Skip to main content

 • “You'll see a lot of movie-like cutscenes to describe whatever happened to the story, accompanied by music that helps to increase the hype.”

-• “For a free game, it came out quite high-quality - it has its own art, a rich environment, good gameplay, and licensed quality music, which is not standard and often found even in paid RPG Maker games.”
+• “For a free game, it came out quite high-quality - it has its own art, and a rich environment, and good gameplay, and licensed quality music, not standard music and assets, which are often found even in paid RPG Maker games.”

-• “I really like the style of the game and the music scores (battle scenes are some genre of metal, peppered with some classical music in the towns) are really a nice touch.”
+• “I really like the style of the game and the music scores (battle scenes are some genre of metal, peppered with some classical music in the towns) — a really nice touch.”

 • “Even if the music wasn't horribly stupid and repetitive, why aren't there sound options so it can be turned off?”